 Milky coffees, like flat whites, are healthiest when consumed as part of a meal or as a mid-morning or afternoon snack.

 From a health perspective, studies have shown that the caffeine in coffee can help lower blood pressure and blood lipids and reduce the occurrence of certain diseases.
 It will also boost your energy and can increase fat burning.
 Using dairy milk, you will also benefit from its numerous vitamins and minerals and high protein content.
 In particular, the calcium in milk is beneficial for bone health.

-In terms of flavor, a flat white is a more concentrated drink than a typical latte to have a stronger taste of coffee.
-It is unique in combining the flavor and intensity of espresso with the rich mouthfeel of a dairy-based drink.
+In terms of flavour, a flat white is a more concentrated drink than a typical latte to have a stronger taste of coffee.
+It is unique in combining the flavour and intensity of espresso with the rich mouthfeel of a dairy-based drink.

 What are the differences between a Flat White and a Latte?